The 10 Whitest Cities In California For 2023

 Summary: White Populations Across California

-Measuring the locations with the highest percentage of white people, this list provides accurate information on the whitest places in California according to the most recent data.
+We measured the locations with the highest percentage of white people in California.
+According to the most recent data, this list provides accurate information on the whitest places in California.

 If you're curious enough, here are the least White places in California: